Ravenheat Boiler Pressure Problems and Other Common Faults

 However, it’s likely caused damaged to the bearings.
 If it’s an old pump, a replacement is a much better option.

 Old pumps are likely to fail time and time again, and it’s more cost efficient to replace the whole unit.

 Ravenheat boiler problems aren’t limited to those that require expensive parts being replaced.

-If you are whacking heating up to full temperature but find radiators only half heat up, the small sensors that monitor temperature could be the issue.
-If this is the case, it’s likely a F85 fault code is on the boiler display panel.
+If you are whacking heating up to full temperature but your radiators heat up only half way, the small heating sensor that monitors temperature could be the issue.
+If this is the case, it’s likely a heating sensors fault and you’re seeing the F85 fault code on the boiler display panel.

 These sensors are called NTC thermistors.